 We conscious and unconscious beings are all on a journey together.
-I hope this poem helps the reader capture some sense of that.
+I hope this … Read the rest of this article

 LIBERALS AREN’T THE ENEMY: Too many Euro-folk have a habit of describing those who oppose our survival as “liberals.”
 But some of the most ferocious opponents of our self-determination today call themselves “conservatives” or “fundamentalists.”
 And it’s a bad idea to alienate those who self-describe as liberals.
 Many of them are intelligent, highly-evolved White people, with a strong streak of altruism (even if it is misdirected at times).
 Many of them understand how Zionism has hijacked the U.S. government.
-They most often believe in the validity of the scientific method and the reality of biological evolution — both of them absolutely crucial concepts for anyone who wants to understand our people’s plight and possible great destiny.
+They … Read the rest of this article

 by Kevin Alfred Strom